Consolidated Steel Corporation: Line Pipe

-August 1952, fabrication of parts of a 953 mile 24-inch crude oil pipeline from Wink, Texas to Norwalk, California to begin in a few months.
+August 1952, fabrication of parts of a 953-mile 24-inch crude oil pipeline from Wink, Texas to Norwalk, California to begin in a few months.

-Consolidated was contracted for 20 miles of 30-inch pipe for an expansion of the California portion of the Texas Pipeline in November 1952, the project expected to be finished in March 1953.
+Consolidated was contracted for 20 miles of 30-inch pipe for an expansion of the California portion of the Texas Pipeline (natural gas) in November 1952, the project expected to be finished in March 1953.